icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [bulk_extractor](https://github.com/simsong/bulk_extractor) - Computer forensics tool that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
 Because of ignoring the file system structure, the program distinguishes itself in terms of speed and thoroughness.
 * [Cold Disk Quick Response](https://github.com/rough007/CDQR) - Streamlined list of parsers to quickly analyze a forensic image file (`dd`, E01, `.vmdk`, etc) and output nine reports.
+* [CyLR](https://github.com/orlikoski/CyLR) - The CyLR tool collects forensic artifacts from hosts with NTFS file systems quickly, securely and minimizes impact to the host.
 * [ir-rescue](https://github.com/diogo-fernan/ir-rescue) - Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.
 * [Live Response Collection](https://www.brimorlabs.com/tools/) - Automated tool that collects volatile data from Windows, OSX, and *nix based operating systems.
 * [Margarita Shotgun](https://github.com/ThreatResponse/margaritashotgun) - Command line utility (that works with or without Amazon EC2 instances) to parallelize remote memory acquisition.